mariaartlle/ProtRL/README.md

 ```python
 python train_exp.py --model_dir "AI4PD/ZymCTRL" --csv "training_data.csv"
 ```
+the code will generate the dataset for you and train your model.

 ### Online training
 1. We reccomend using the HF implementation of GRPO for straightforward rewards (e.g., sequence length, amino-acid ratios), use the standard GRPO trainer: